ssbc/ssb-threads/readme.md

 * `opts.limit`: optional number (default: Infinity).
 Dictates the maximum amount of threads this pull stream will return
 * `opts.threadMaxSize`: optional number (default: Infinity).
 Dictates the maximum amount of messages in each returned thread object.
 Serves for previewing threads, particularly long ones.
 * `opts.allowlist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blocklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `ssb.threads.publicSummary(opts)`

+Returns a pull stream that emits summary objects of public threads.

+* `opts.reverse`: boolean
+* `opts.limit`: optional number (default: Infinity).
+Dictates the maximum amount of threads this pull stream will return
+* `opts.allowlist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blocklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.